 - If you have a pet, take some time to play with them or go for a walk.

 Avoid replacing one distraction with another, like stress-eating or mindlessly watching TV.
-Stay focused on the reason you installed 1Focus: to improve your well-being, productivity, and self-control.
+Stay focused on the reason you installed 1Focus: to improve your productivity, discipline, and self-control.

 Every time you resist temptation, you strengthen your discipline and get closer to your goals.
 Be patient with yourself—lasting change takes time and practice.